 Depending on the location of your job and how far you work from home, try switching up how you get to and from work.
 Leave the car at home and cycle or walk instead.

-When compared with commuting to work by car or public transport, cycling to work has been linked with a reduced risk of death from all causes, and a lower cancer risk.
+When compared with commuting to work by car or public transport, cycling to work has been

 Both cycling and walking to work have also been associated with a lower risk of cardiovascular disease.

 Those who actively commute to work, by foot or by bike, also benefit from improved well-being and report feeling more able to concentrate and under less strain than those who travel to work by car.

 Recent findings indicate that most people hop into their cars instead of actively commuting to work due to worries about the extra time that walking or biking will take.
 But, when asked to estimate how long it would take to walk or bike to a common location, a majority of participants were incorrect and overestimated.

 If you are overweight and inactive, cycling to work is just as

 A morning ride to work could be just the tonic you’re looking for if you’d like to lose weight but don’t have the time or inclination to visit a fitness center regularly.

 Something as simple as standing up now and then while at work could help curb the related health risks of sitting for too long.

 To reduce sedentary behavior and time spent sitting at work, guidance was published in the British Journal of Sports Medicine in 2015 by experts.